 Most of us humans will be vowing to stick to some form of a resolution that involves getting up off the couch, delaying the latest must-watch binge show, and exercising more, whether it's taking up a new class or upping our daily steps.

-This is not a line of thinking that your cat will be getting on board with, as the expression on your feline’s face will tell you if you dare waking them up from a nap.
+This is not a line of thinking that your cat will be getting on board with, as the expression on your feline's face will tell you if you dare wake them up from a nap.

 Let Your Human Sleep More

 Conversely, while cats are determined to sleep just as much as ever during 2021, they're also apparently just as determined to keep on waking their humans up as frequently as possible, whether it's for 3am play sessions or 5am demands to be fed.

 There's nothing like leaving your home for an important work meeting or social soiree, then realizing that you have cat hair prominently stuck all over your clothing.